 Did you know that the education system you have chosen for your child is the most effective currently known?
 Dr. Angeline Lillard published results of an exhaustive study (Lillard, Science, September 2006) showing that Montessori children not only retained academic information more readily than students learning in a traditional environment, but were significantly more thoughtful and empathetic in their relationships with others.
 In her study of Milwaukee school children, “children who were in the public Milwaukee Montessori schools from preschool to fifth grade scored significantly higher on standardized tests (ACT and WKCE) of math and science than did matched controls from their same high schools.”
 (Lillard, 2005) Our own SAT scores consistently show the same result year after year (see these on our website – www.soaringwings.org).
-Our educated and talented faculty, the precision manipulative tools, the mastery learning approach, the logical progression of lessons from simplest to most complex, the multi-year age grouping, and the individualized curriculum all combine to provide the ultimate educational experience.
-Duna attended the International Montessori Congress in Portland this summer – an incredible gathering of 2500 Montessorians from all over the world.
+Our highly educated and talented faculty, the precision manipulative tools, the mastery learning approach, the logical progression of lessons from simplest to most complex, the multi-year age grouping, and the individualized curriculum all combine to provide the ultimate educational experience.
+Duna attended the International Montessori Congress in Portland last summer – an incredible gathering of 2500 Montessorians from all over the world.
 There were keynotes by leaders in science, education, sociology and philosophy.
 They spoke of the state of the Earth, the state of humanity and the path of education.
-Their messages were basically the same – a Montessori education – the unique blend of academics, the arts, sciences, geography, history and education for peace – is just what today’s children need to prepare for their future.
+Their messages were basically the same – and they have resonated through conferences and journal articles in the past year.
+A Montessori education – the unique blend of academics, the arts, sciences, geography, history and education for peace – is just what today’s children need to prepare for their future.

 Dr. Montessori opened her first “Casa de Bambini” in Rome in 1907.
 The celebration of the centennial of Montessori education has brought much attention to an educational method that is still ahead of its time.
 With “Google guys” Sergey Brin and Larry Page crediting their success to a Montessori education (ABC interview with Barbara Walters, 2004), the list of leaders (including Presidents Woodrow Wilson, Bill Clinton and Barrack Obama), who have chosen Montessori for their children, continues to grow.
 Our own graduates consistently amaze us with their leadership skills.
 After a century of quietly educating children, using the same proven method while other methods come and go, it seems as if the humble world of Montessori is coming into the spotlight.